Managed security service: Managed security services for mid-sized and smaller businesses

 The business model behind managed security services is commonplace among large enterprise companies with their IT security experts.
 The model was later adapted to fit medium-sized and smaller companies (SMBs - organizations up to 500 employees, or with no more than 100 employees at any one site) by the value-added reseller (VAR) community, either specializing in managed security or offering it as an extension to their managed IT service solutions.
-SMBs are increasingly turning to managed security services for several reasons.
-Chief among these are the specialized, complex and highly dynamic nature of IT security and the growing number of regulatory requirements obliging businesses to secure the digital safety and integrity of personal information and financial data held or transferred via their computer networks.
+SMBs are increasingly turning to managed security services because they face a dangerous gap in coverage and capability.
+A primary driver is the "always-on" nature of modern threats; for instance, 91% of ransomware attacks occur outside regular business hours, a window during which most SMBs lack active monitoring.
+This vulnerability is compounded by internal resource gaps; SMBs perceive a lack of in-house expertise as their second biggest single cybersecurity risk, trailing only the threats themselves.

 Whereas larger organizations typically employ an IT specialist or department, organizations at a smaller scale such as distributed location businesses, medical or dental offices, attorneys, professional services providers or retailers do not typically employ full-time security specialists, although they frequently employ IT staff or external IT consultants.
 Of these organizations, many are constrained by budget limitations.
 To address the combined issues of lack of expertise, lack of time and limited financial resources, an emerging category of managed security service provider for the SMB has arisen.

-The organizations across sectors are now shifting to Managed Security services from the traditional in-house IT security practices.
-A trend of outsourcing the IT security jobs to the Managed Security Services vendors is picking up at an appreciable pace.
-This also helps the enterprises to focus more on their core business activities as a strategic approach.
-Effective management, cost-effectiveness and seamless monitoring are the major drivers fueling the demand of these services.
-Further, with the increase in the participation of leading IT companies worldwide, the end user enterprises are gaining confidence in outsourcing the IT security.